top of page

 Oct 25, 20202 min read

-Ketamine is Not a Sedative
+Ketamine is Not a Sedative: the Risks of Misuse

 In 2019, Elijah McClain died after EMTs injected him with 500 mg ketamine during a police arrest.
 The text argues ketamine is not a sedative but a dissociative anesthetic that inhibits GABA indirectly and can raise heart rate and blood pressure.
 In a stressful arrest, this may worsen agitation and cardiac strain.
 It concludes ketamine should not be used to “sedate” detainees.